 When teachers create an assessment in Otus, they must select an assessment “type.”
 The Otus assessment type will map scores back to the corresponding district category code in Skyward.
 Below is an example of a category mapping from Otus to Skyward:

 The Otus team will confirm the desired category mapping for your district.
-The Skyward categories must be district-level (not specific to a site or grade level) and they must be active in participating teachers' Skyward accounts in order for grades to sync to Skyward.
+The Skyward categories must be district-level (not specific to a site or grade level).

 💡 Tips from the Otus team:

 The categories will map as defined by the district and teachers can change the category, if desired, once the grade has been sent to Skyward.

-- One way to achieve different category mappings by site or grade level is to define a new "generic" Skyward category (for example, OTUS category code) for assessment types that you would like mapped in multiple ways.
-Then, after the scores are passed back, the teachers can adjust the Otus Assessment category to something else locally in Skyward.
+One way to achieve different category mappings by site or grade level is to define a new "generic" Skyward category (for example, OTUS category code) for assessment types that you would like mapped in multiple ways.
+Then, after the scores are passed back, the teachers can adjust the OTUS category to something else locally in Skyward.
 For example, a generic category mapping for Otus types Test and Quiz might look like this:

 Determine a Passback Effective Date